suse-edge/suse-edge.github.io/docs/quickstart/slemicro-utm-aarch64.md

   download the file.

 - Access to <https://scc.suse.com/> to generate a registration code
+  - Search for `SUSE Linux Enterprise Micro` via the `Products` menu, select the arch/version then copy and manually activate the registration code

 - Butane, qemu and cdrtools installed (using brew for example)
   ```